odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

 ## Ensuring the local environment can connect to the necessary containers

-From the above we know that egeria, and other containers, are running successfully - and since they are deployed in the same Kubernetes environment, they will be able to communicate with each other.
+From the above we know that Egeria, and other containers, are running successfully - and since they are deployed in the same Kubernetes environment, they will be able to communicate with each other.

 However we need to make sure that we can connect to Egeria, and the UI, from the local environment.
-This is so that we can use postman and a browser.
+This is so that we can use
+Postman and a browser.

-This is done by a technique known as 'port forwarding'.
-We can target either 'pods' or services - but here we chose the latter, mostly for simplicity as the names are more simple and stable.
+This is done by a technique known as **port forwarding**.
+We can target either pods or services - but here we chose the latter, mostly for simplicity as the names are more simple and stable.

-So first let's see what services we have:
+So first, let's see what services we have:
 ```
-jonesn:~/ $ kubectl get services                                                                                                   [15:56:45]
+$ kubectl get services
 NAME                      TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)                      AGE
 kubernetes                ClusterIP   10.43.0.1       <none>        443/TCP                      2d2h
 base-zookeeper-headless   ClusterIP   None            <none>        2181/TCP,2888/TCP,3888/TCP   28h